-A Mentee is a sister alumna who wishes to establish a genuine professional development connection with an alumna.
+A Mentee is an alumna who wishes to establish a genuine professional development connection with another alumna.
 A Mentee actively engages in the mentoring relationship, asking questions and working to achieve goals set with her Mentor.
-She is also ready to launch her professional aspirations to the next level with the guidance of her Mentor.
+A mentee is also ready to launch her professional aspirations to the next level with the guidance of a Mentor.

-Active: Shares professional aspirations and challenging endeavors, seeking advice, guidance, and actionable solutions from her mentor.
-Works to achieve set goals, actively following up on her mentor’s advice and guidance on professional matters.
+Active: Shares professional aspirations and challenging endeavors, seeking counsel and support from her Mentor.
+Works to achieve set goals, actively following up on her Mentor’s advice and guidance on professional matters.

 Open-Minded: Positively embraces her mentoring relationship, understanding each experience offers unique value.

-- • Young alumnae (alumnae who graduated no more than 10 years ago, includes non-traditional alumnae)
+- Young alumnae (alumnae who graduated no more than 10 years ago, includes non-traditional graduates)

-A Mentee should expect to build a meaningful relationship with her Mentor throughout the program’s year.
-We encourage mentors and mentees to agree upon goals the mentee wishes to achieve and to decide how often they will communicate with one another.
-The mentoring program will host three AADC-sponsored workshops throughout the year for mentors and mentees in the NJ, NY, PA, and CT area.
-We encourage all mentors and mentees to attend AADC signature programs together, including regional group and affinity network events, and to meet up with their mentors or mentees virtually or in person as often as they mutually agree upon.
+A Mentee should expect to build a meaningful relationship with her Mentor.
+We encourage Mentors and Mentees, at the outset of their relationship, to agree upon goals the Mentee wishes to achieve and to decide how often they will communicate with one another.
+Douglass Alumnae Mentoring may host workshops throughout the year, and provides newsletters, conference calls and social media groups as a means for connecting with other alumnae participants.
+We encourage all Mentors and Mentees to attend AADC signature events, including Regional Connection Group and Affinity Network events, and to connect with each other virtually or in person as often as mutually agreed upon.

 Tips for making the most out of your mentoring experience: